 There really aren’t a huge number of challenges with growing pumpkins, but we have run into a few things that have made us have some less productive pumpkin years.

-Another issue that we’ve run into some years is cucumber beetles.
-They tend to show up in June-ish so they’ve only been a problem a few times when we’ve planted our pumpkins earlier in the season. cucumber beetles love anything vine-y so they go after cucumbers, zucchinis, pumpkins, and things like that.
+Another issue that we’ve run into some years in in the form of pests called cucumber beetles.
+This insect tends to show up in June-ish so has only been a problem a few times when we’ve planted our pumpkins earlier in the season.
+Cucumber beetles love anything vine-y so they go after cucumbers, zucchinis, pumpkins, and things like that.
 Basically they just appear one night and start munching on the leaves.
 They’ll eat young plants right down to the ground, which obviously kills them.
 The best solution we’ve found is to use clear plastic domes over our young pumpkin plants until they get to be about 10″ in diameter, or when they can no longer fit under the dome.

 Cucumber beetles look very similar to lady bugs, only they’re yellow instead of red.
 Don’t worry if you see one or two of them later in the season when your plants are larger.
 The only danger is really when the plants are just babies and June seems to be their peak snacking season.

 Growing Pumpkins: Harvesting

 If you’ve ever been to pick out a pumpkin at a pumpkin patch, you’ll know that choosing the exact right time for your fall harvest isn’t a big issue.
 At the commercial pick-your-own pumpkin farms, they basically just leave everything out in the field after the pumpkins ripen and turn a bright orange color, and let the vines die back.
 The hard shell of the pumpkin protects it for a long time, so it’s really just a matter of waiting until your pumpkins are bright orange and you have the time to go and gather them up when you’re ready for autumn decorating, or if you want to have them hollowed out for carving for Halloween jack-o-lantern fun.